a-einstein/PortableShop/README.md

 ## PortableShop

 #### Description
-Working desktop application for test and demo purpose based on Xamarin Forms.
+Working portable (Android) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.
 It can be installed plug & play (see **Installation**).

 #### News
 This project is now integrated with Visual Studio Team Services (VSTS) too.